dictzip/dictzip-java/README.md

 DictZip library for Java and command line utility.

 Copyright (C) 2001-2004 Ho Ngoc Duc

 Copyright (C) 2016 Hiroshi Miura

-Some part of this program code are come from a part of abandoned jdictd on java by JDictd project.
+Some part of this program are come from a part of jdictd 1.5 on java.

 DictZip command line utility is distributed under the terms of GNU General Public License Version 3 or (at your option) any later version.